johnae/github-actions-testing/README.md

 # github-actions-testing

-This isn't very interesting, just a testing groun for github actions.
+This isn't very interesting, just a testing ground for github actions.